smithjjoseph/config/README.md

 ---

-As of git 2.25.0 a sparse-checkout command has been added to git:
+As of git 2.25.0 a sparse-checkout command has been added to git replacing steps 2 and 3:

-- Create repo and apply config:

-`git sparse-checkout init`

 - Add folders to be checked out: